-Acute withdrawal symptoms including insomnia, nausea and vomiting, have been described after abrupt cessation of antipsychotic drugs including quetiapine.
-Gradual withdrawal over a period of at least one to two weeks is advisable (See 'Undesirable effects').
+Acute withdrawal symptoms such as insomnia, nausea and vomiting have been described after abrupt cessation of antipsychotic drugs including quetiapine.
+Gradual withdrawal over a period of at least one to two weeks is advisable (see section 4.8).

 Misuse and abuse